mediawiki-utilities/python-mwsessions/README.md

 # MediaWiki sessions

-This library provides a set of utilities for group MediaWiki user actions into sessions.
+This library provides a set of utilities for grouping MediaWiki user actions into sessions.

 * **Installation:** ``pip install mwsessions``
 * **Documentation:** https://pythonhosted.org/mwsessions